 12 WEEKS ONLINE

-This course is designed to prepare the student to enter into Prevention and Health Promotion Practice with particular emphasis on employers and populations.
-After completing the prerequisite foundations (APHPT Intro Course) course, students will work from the theoretical to the applied incorporating information from lifestyle coaching and care, population dynamics research as well as systems design.
+This course is designed to prepare the student to enter into prevention and health promotion practice with particular emphasis on employers and populations.
+After completing the prerequisite Intro Course, students will work from the theoretical to the applied.
+The course will incorporate information from lifestyle coaching and care, population dynamics research, and systems design.
 Students are certified through the Academy of Prevention and Health Promotion Therapies after successfully demonstrating their knowledge and understanding by designing and proposing a solution and “pitching” it to the class.
 This class incorporates a flipped classroom (recorded lectures and small group discussion) and emphasizes the critical thinking skills required to operate as a frontline professional working with populations to change health.

 NEXT COHORT BEGINS: